 It is strongly recommended that arts organisations contact the program manager before submitting an Arts Organisation Expression of Interest.

-Eligible schools will be identified by the Department of Education and Early Childhood Development and invited to submit a School Expression of Interest.
+Eligible schools will be identified by the Department of Education and Early Childhood Development, Independent Schools Victoria and the Catholic Education Office and invited to submit a School Expression of Interest.

 9 April 2014 - Extended School Residencies Industry Information day